 About Us

-Celebrating Korean-American Komerican life and the immigrant experience with defiant joy since January 2024.
+Celebrating Korean-American Komerican life and the immigrant experience with defiant joy since 2024.
 Made with heART.

 The KP Crew